LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 If you switch off inControl_faders_btn , then fb 1-8 will be used to select track 1-8 in the grid.

 NEW_UPDATE__09_02_18: Send section was implemented.
 Is switched on/off by pressing fader_button_2.
 Also some constant colours were replaced.
-Пetting the color of tracks was implemented.
+Getting the color of tracks was implemented.
 It is  switched on/off by pressing fader_button_3